tmihoc/terraform-provider-juju/docs-rtd/howto/install-and-manage-terraform-provider-juju.md

 ```

-3. Use the `terraform juju` client reference and the Juju how-to guides to build up your deployment.
+3. Use the `terraform-provider-juju`  reference and the Juju how-to guides to build up your deployment.

 > See more:
 > - [Terraform Juju](https://registry.terraform.io/providers/juju/juju/latest/docs)